MongoExpUser/AWS-CloudFormation-Stack-with-AWS-SDK-JS-V3/README.md

 Creates/Deploys, Updates and Deletes AWS CloudFormation Stack with AWS SDK for JavaScript/NodeJS V3.
 </strong>
 <br><br>
-The  script can execute the following:
+The  script can execute the followings:

   1) Uses the indicated YAML or JSON CloudFormation input file to create/deploy resources as specified in the input file.